analogdevicesinc/msdk/Examples/MAX32655/Temp_Monitor/README.md

 The temperature limits, flash storage page, and RTC time-of-day alarm period are defined in [temp_monitor.c](./temp_monitor.c) with the HI/LO\_TEMP\_THRESHOLD, TR\_STORAGE\_PAGE, and TEMP\_CHECK\_PERIOD defines respectively.

+NOTE: This example is only supported by the MAX32655EVKIT.

 ## Software